Abstract nouns in English: Usage, examples and exercises

 How to convert adjectives to abstract nouns

-Transition words to abstract nouns
+Transition of words to abstract nouns

 Move → movement